Leap Year Calendar

 How to Calculate Leap Years: Understand the Rules

-• Divisible by 4: A year is potentially a leap year if it's divisible by 4.
+1. Divisible by 4: A year divisible by 4 is a leap year.

 Leap Year